The Cribs: The New Fellas (2005–2006)

-After concluding touring duties for the first record, the band were taken off the road to start writing the follow-up.
+After concluding touring duties for the first record, the band were starting to write the follow-up.
 The Cribs decided they still wanted to tour and took to posting their phone numbers and email addresses on the internet, professing to play anywhere for fuel money and a crate of beer.
-This DIY approach is something the band and label now feel was a key factor in their success, as it helped nurture a very strong, passionate fanbase.
+This DIY approach is something the band and label now feel was a key factor in their success, as it helped nurture a fanbase.

 The New Fellas, the band's second album release, was recorded with Edwyn Collins, the singer-songwriter and guitarist from Glasgow's influential Orange Juice in London at his own West Heath Studios.
 Again, it was a comparatively unpolished record sonically, as both the producer Collins and the band themselves were achieving sounds similar to those heard on the Orange Juice records.
 This was, however, the intention and the reason the band and producer were put together.
 "They had definite ideas what they wanted the record to sound like...They had this work ethic, there was nothing spoiled about them – they were proper indie; everything done on a shoe-string and they just got on with it....they were tremendous" – Edwyn Collins.
 One song, "Haunted", was even recorded on Scarborough beach on a whim, after hearing a Steve Martin ukulele duet recorded on a beach.